igushev/fase_docs/docs/index.md

 # Frontend as a Service

-Fase is Frontend as a Service (FaaS) and change not just frontend development process but typical Application architecture.
+Fase is Frontend as a Service (FaaS) and changes not just frontend development process but typical Application architecture.

 Application Developer need to implement _one_ frontend using Fase, then run the frontend on Fase FaaS, which then can be